-In order not to have to convene an extraordinary general meeting every time it needs to increase the company's capital, the board of directors can ask the annual general meeting for the right to create authorised capital (CO Art.
-651).
-The authorised capital may be used for general financing requirements or for specific reasons, such as to purchase a company or a stake in a company.
+In order not to have to convene an extraordinary general meeting every time it needs to increase the company's capital, the board of directors can ask the annual general meeting for the right to create a capital fluctuation margin (Art.
+6513s CO).
+The capital fluctuation margin may be used for general financing purposes or for specific reasons, such as to purchase a company or a stake in a company.